Gastroesophageal reflux disease: Medical nutrition therapy and lifestyle changes

 Medical nutrition therapy plays an essential role in managing the symptoms of the disease by preventing reflux, preventing pain and irritation, and decreasing gastric secretions.

-Some foods such as chocolate, mint, high-fat food, and alcohol have been shown to relax the lower esophageal sphincter, increasing the risk of reflux.
+Some foods, such as chocolate, mint, high-fat foods, and alcohol, have been shown to relax the lower esophageal sphincter, increasing the risk of reflux.
 Weight loss is recommended for the overweight or obese, as well as avoidance of bedtime snacks or lying down immediately after meals (meals should occur at least 2–3 hours before bedtime), elevation of the head of the bed on 6-inch blocks, avoidance of smoking, and avoidance of tight clothing that increases pressure in the stomach.
-It may be beneficial to avoid spices, citrus juices, tomatoes and soft drinks, and to consume small frequent meals and drink liquids between meals.
+It may be beneficial to avoid spices, citrus juices, tomatoes, and soft drinks, and to consume small, frequent meals and drink liquids between meals.
 Some evidence suggests that reduced sugar intake and increased fiber intake can help.
 Although moderate exercise may improve symptoms in people with GERD, vigorous exercise may worsen them.
 Breathing exercises may relieve GERD symptoms.